jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 uncacheable: an event which is streamed live cannot later, when it is historic, be retrieved from a cache which was populated by the stream.
 These frameworks use http as the underlying transport but I find they do not follow http's principled design.
-Because of these concerns, in the browser I will only be supporting downloading using XHR.
+Due to these concerns, in the browser I will only be supporting downloading using XHR.

 Although I am designing Oboe as a client for ordinary REST resources and not focusing on the library a means to receive live events, it is interesting to speculate if Oboe could be used as a REST-compatible bridge to unify live and static data.
-Consider a REST service which gives the results per-constituency for a UK general election.
-Requesting historic results, the data is delivered in JSON format much as usual.
+Consider a REST service which gives results per-constituency for a UK general elections.
+When requesting historic results the data is delivered in JSON format much as usual.
-Requesting the results for the current year on the night of the election, an incomplete JSON with the constituencies known so far would be immediately sent, followed by the remainder sent individually as the results are called.
+Requesting the results for the current year on the night of the election, an incomplete JSON with the constituencies known so far would be immediately sent, followed by the remainder dispatched individually as the results are called.
 When all results are known the JSON would finally close leaving a complete resource.
 A few days later, somebody wishing to fetch the results would use the *same url for the historic data as was used on the